 When is Ramadan?

 Ramadan is the ninth month of the Islamic calendar.
-This year, it begins on the evening of Thursday, 23rd April and ends at dusk on Saturday, 23rd May.
 The exact dates of Ramadan vary from year to year because the Islamic calendar is governed by the phases of the moon.

 Watch and research